 - Evening treats or snacks

-Should I Exercise My Dog When He Has Diarrhea?
+Should I Walk My Dog When He Has Diarrhea?

 It’s OK to take walks and engage in mild to moderate exercise if your dog’s only symptom is diarrhea.
 Be wary of these signs that exercise is making things worse: